victorlin/conda2docker/README.md

-# github-actions-docker-build
+# conda2docker

-Automatically build a Docker image on GitHub Actions, hosted on GitHub Container Registry
+Build and publish a Docker image from a Conda environment YAML file

 ## 1. Setup